nondescryptid/lawtech-reading-list/README.md

 # lawtech-reading-list
-personal map of the law + tech universe

 ## About This
+I spend an inordinate amount of time poking about online, and decided that I should organise the things I've been reading (or intend to read) a little better.

 ## Tech of Law

 ## Law of Tech

+## Legal Education ?

+## Access to Justice

 ## Want to add on to this list / have suggestions?
 Make a pull request!
-Or reach out to me on Telegram @suzukitomoe.
+Alternatively, I can be found on Telegram @suzukitomoe.